This post contains affiliate links. Please see our disclosure policy.

 Yes, these sweet pumpkin pasties are inspired by our favorite childhood series!
-You’ll feel like you’ve steppe onto the hogwarts express once you’ve taken a bite of these pumpkin pies.
-Now all we need is a glass of pumpkin juice from the trolley witch!
+You’ll feel like you’ve steppe onto that magical train once you’ve taken a bite of these pumpkin pies.
+Now all we need is a glass of pumpkin juice!

 Why you’ll love these Pumpkin Pasties: